joshbeckman/gh-pr-staleness/README.md

 # gh-pr-staleness

-A [GitHub CLI extension](https://docs.github.com/en/github-cli/github-cli/creating-github-cli-extensions) that calcluates the staleness (how many commits behind TARGET branch) of a pull request.
+A [GitHub CLI extension](https://docs.github.com/en/github-cli/github-cli/creating-github-cli-extensions) that calculates the staleness (how many commits behind TARGET branch) of a pull request.
 This is very useful for determining which PRs are actionably mergeable, especially in highly active monorepo or merge-queue environments.

 ## Installation